samtuleen/nlp_twitter_scrape/README.md

 In order to follow along and build your own scraper, you must set up your personal API keys.
 You can do so in the following steps:

-1- Open a text (*.txt)* file and rename (this file will house our keys and must be kept secure).
-In this example, I've named my file "keys.txt"
+1- Create a text (*.txt)* file and rename (this file will house our keys and must be kept secure).
+In this example, I've used Notepad named my file "keys.txt"

 2- Set up your file in the required format.
 For API keys, there will need to be at least 1 header followed by the keys stored in variables, or 'names'.
 Refer to the picture below for the format: